ghguo/adrhb-examples/README.md

 ```

 # Examples
-Here are a few content types (IAB Categories) in the examples.
+Here are a few content types (IAB Categories) in the /ContentExamples.

 Cook: essential-french-onion-soup.html